-- a. listed buildings with a wider visual and economic benefit; - b. registered parks and gardens; - c. listed churches; - d. historic built form including distinctive street patterns and traditional building materials; - e. historic landscape features and the many ancient and semi-natural woodlands; - f. the heritage associated with significant historic figures with a local connection.

-- 8.35 The NPPF recognises that heritage assets are an irreplaceable resource which should be conserved in an appropriate manner reflecting their significance.
+- a. listed buildings with a wider visual and economic benefit; - b. registered parks and gardens; - c. listed churches; - d. historic built form including distinctive street patterns and traditional building materials, whether it is part of designated conservation areas or not; - historic landscape features, scheduled monuments, archaeological remains and the many ancient and semi-natural woodlands; - f. the heritage associated with significant historic figures with a local connection. - 8.35 The NPPF recognises that heritage assets are an irreplaceable resource which should be conserved in an appropriate manner reflecting their significance.
 The term heritage assets embraces a wide range of historic features including buildings, parks and gardens, monuments, sites and landscapes.
 The features can be of historic, archaeological, architectural or cultural interest that have a degree of 'significance', whether designated or not.
 The significance of a heritage asset is the value of the asset to this and future generations because of its heritage interest.
 That interest may be archaeological, architectural, artistic or historic.
 Significance derives not only from a heritage asset's physical presence, but also from its setting.
 Designated heritage assets within Huntingdonshire include listed buildings, conservation areas, historic parks and gardens and scheduled ancient monuments.
 Undesignated assets also form a material consideration in determining planning applications as identified in the NPPF. - 8.36 The Council is committed to the positive conservation of heritage assets in the district as they make an important contribution to the identity, distinctiveness and character of Huntingdonshire as well as to the quality of life.
 The historic environment contributes to strategic objectives for tourism, leisure and recreation, economic development, the quality of design, development of skills and distinctive residential neighbourhoods.
 Conservation and enhancement of the historic environment and heritage assets can provide opportunities to help achieve wider objectives of this plan relating to economic development and leisure.
-Listed buildings with a wider visual and economic benefit such as Buckden Towers, Ramsey Abbey, Hinchingbrooke House, Kimbolton Castle, Elton Hall and St Ives Town Bridge are considered to make this type of contribution as do the registered parks and gardens at Elton Hall, Hilton Maze, Abbots Ripton Hall, Hamerton and Leighton Bromswold.
+Listed buildings with a wider visual and economic benefit such as Buckden Towers, Ramsey Abbey, Hinchingbrooke House, Kimbolton Castle, Elton Hall, Houghton Mill and St Ives Town Bridge are considered to make this type of contribution as do the registered parks and gardens at Elton Hall, Hilton Maze, Abbots Ripton Hall, Hamerton and Leighton Bromswold.
 The district has many listed churches that make a special contribution to the character of our towns and villages along with the historic built form including distinctive street patterns and traditional building materials.
 The wider landscape owes much to the agricultural heritage of this part of the east of England together with other historic landscape features that shaped the landscape over generations.
-Huntingdonshire has few significant areas of woodland but the ancient and semi-natural woodlands such as Brampton Wood, Aversley Wood, Monks Wood, Warboys Wood and Perry Wood are particularly valued.
-Several notable historic figures had local connections, heritage assets associated with Samuel Pepys, Lucy Boston, Lancelot 'Capability' Brown and Oliver Cromwell are considered to make a significant contribution that should be recognised. - 8.37 Huntingdonshire contains many sites of historic importance which are protected under specialist legislation including the Ancient Monuments and Archaeological Areas Act 1979 and the Planning (Listed Buildings and Conservation Areas) Act 1990.
-Some heritage assets make a particularly strong contribution to local identity, either individually or collectively.
-Any development proposal which may have an impact on these should clearly demonstrate what that impact is likely to be, how it will be addressed and how any adverse impact will be mitigated.
-Historic England and Cambridgeshire County Council (CCC) have responsibility for the management of the historic environment through their Sites and Monuments Record and the Cambridgeshire Historic Environment Record.
-These provide extensive information on Huntingdonshire's historic environment and can assist in appreciating the potential impact of a development proposal on a heritage asset or its setting.
+Huntingdonshire has few significant areas of woodland but the ancient and semi-natural woodlands such as Brampton Wood, Aversley Wood, Monks Wood, Warboys

-Huntingdonshire Local Plan | Huntingdonshire's Local Plan to 2036: Consultation Draft 2017
+Huntingdonshire Local Plan | Huntingdonshire's Local Plan to 2036: Proposed Submission 2017